corysabol/Costanza/README.md

 More to-do's to come!

 ## Feature List
-1. Base mechanics of course.
+1. Base mechanics
+2. Ledge grabbing
+3. Stylized period weapons (account for historical accuracy)

 ## Team Unhinged is